Montana State Billings Yellowjackets: Men's basketball

 The Yellowjackets men's basketball program has been at the forefront of the MSU Billings sports offerings since football was abandoned in the late 1970s.

-In 2011–12, the MSUB men's basketball team captured the Great Northwest Athletic Conference Men's Basketball Championships title, defeating the University of Alaska 74–70 to earn the conference's automatic berth into the NCAA Division II West Region Championships.
+In 2011–12, the MSUB men's basketball team captured the Great Northwest Athletic Conference Men's Basketball Championship title, defeating the University of Alaska 74–70 to earn the conference's automatic berth into the NCAA Division II tournament.

 The program, which rose to prominence during the early 1960s under coach Harry "Mike" Harkins, has lately been competitive within NCAA D–II and while a member of the Great Northwest Athletic Conference (GNAC).
 In the past ten years the Yellowjackets have led D–II (and in some cases all of the NCAA) in three-pointers made per game.

 While Roy McPipe remains the only former player to be drafted by the NBA and play major professional basketball in the United States, many former players including Markus Hallgrimson, Jerett Skrifvars, Titus Warmsley have found pro careers in Europe or in minor leagues in the states.